kamaln7/klein/README.md

      * Static Key—require a static key/password
 2. alias
    * Handles generating URL aliases.
-   * Comes with one module:
+   * Comes with two modules:
      * Alphanumeric—returns a random alphanumeric string with a configurable length
+     * Memorable-returns a configurable amount of English words
 3. storage
    * Handles storing and reading shortened URLs.
    * Comes with two modules: